a-ba/docker/man/docker-save.1.md

 # OPTIONS
 **-e**, **--exclude**=[]
-   Images not to be included in the archive
+   Layers not to be included in the archive (or 'all' to exclude all layers, thus save only the metadata)

 **--help**
   Print usage statement